earlman/me/docs/content/README.md

 ### Articles
 - `title`:
-- `date-published`: Date when this file was first made. (if published elsewhere, use that date for `date-created`, not `date-published`)
+- `date`: Date when this file was first made.
 - `date-created`: Date when this piece was first created.
 It's preferred to use the date when the article was first drafted.
 - `date-updated`: (optional)
 - `tags`: